You are here

 Client portfolios benefited in the quarter and year, largely powered by strong equity performance.
 Maintaining exposure through the crisis and over the year (and rebalancing further into stocks in April) proved to be important.
 Active managers added value, and propitious stock-picking was well rewarded, as owners of the likes of Zoom (up 395.8%) and Tesla (up 743.4%) would attest.
 The pandemic created clear dividing lines in sector performance, with companies in online retail, technology, home improvement and food retail dominating the winners list, averaging about a 40% gain, while the weakest stocks were in the airline, hotel, cruise line, energy, and real estate investment trust sectors, averaging about a 30% loss.
 And while domestic growth stocks dominated, later in the year we saw greater contributions from U.S. value and non-U.S. investments.

 Bonds, notably corporate and Treasury securities, also provided healthy returns, with interest rates dropping from year-end 2019 on a flight to safety trade.
 The ten-year Treasury yield shed a full percent, from 1.91% to 0.91%, reaching an all-time low of .60% in March.
 And thanks to 2020’s U.S. dollar weakness (the euro and yen respectively gaining 9.3% and 5.3% against our currency), global bonds fared particularly well, as indicated by the chart’s one-year return in the context of its five-year annualized gain.

 |Fourth Quarter||2019||Five Years (ann.)|

-We wish all of you the best for 2020 and the start of a new decade.
-As always, thank you for your continued support.
-Please feel free to reach out at any time with questions or concerns.
+We wish you the best for early 2021.
+As always, please feel free to contact us with any questions or concerns.